Keoooo/Tinder-bot/README.md

 # TinderAutoLiker
-A python script that swipes for you automatically
+A python script that swipes for you automatically on tinders web verison

 # Built With
 * [PYAUTOGUI](https://pyautogui.readthedocs.io/en/latest/) - Automation